Testing Strategy

 • ./mvnw test (unit-only) does not publish JaCoCo site reports.

-• ./mvnw clean verify publishes merged reports:
+• scripts/verify/coverage.sh publishes merged reports:

 • HTML: target/site/jacoco/index.html